Welcome to PhysioEdge Physical Therapy & Rehabilitation’s Patient Guide for Parkinson’s Disease Rehabilitation.

 What is Parkinson’s Disease?

-Parkinson’s Disease, or sometimes just called Parkinson’s or PD is a chronic degenerative disorder of the nervous system.
-It occurs when a system in the midbrain (substanstia nigra) which produces the chemical called dopamine, stops producing this chemical.
+When substantia nigra nerve cells become impaired or begin to die, they gradually stop producing dopamine, which leads to physical symptoms such as uncontrollable shaking, balance and coordination issues, and stiffness.
+Mental and behavioral changes, memory problems, sleep disturbances, fatigue, and depression may also develop.
+Symptoms typically begin to appear gradually and slowly worsen over time.
+The reason why nerve cells stop producing is unknown, but certain risk factors a system in the midbrain (substanstia nigra) which produces the chemical called dopamine, stops producing this chemical.
 It is still unknown why the cells stop producing dopamine.
 The chemical dopamine is required in the body for many things including coordination, mood, memory and motivation.
-It is interesting to note that usually by the time someone is diagnosed with PD, around half of the dopamine-making cells have already died.
+It is interesting to note that usually by the time someone is diagnosed with Parkinson’s disease, around half of the dopamine-producing cells have already died.

 Signs and Symptoms

-- postural instability and impaired balance (difficulty remaining upright especially when standing still or rising from a chair)
+- postural instability and impaired balance (difficulty remaining upright, especially when standing still or getting up from a chair)

-- difficulty with walking, often taking shuffling (festinating) steps,
+- with walking, often taking shuffling (festinating) steps,

-- increased postural sway (body motion when standing still)
+- increased postural sway (bodily motion when standing still)

-- sleep disturbances; can include sudden movements during sleep
+- sleep disturbances and sudden movements during sleep

 - decline in automatic facial expressions (facial masking)